github-insights/github-insights.github.io/docs/github/api-to-domain-mapping.md

 ### Build Times

 Although a separate query, there is no separate object on the domain.
-Insead the apter sets the build time parameter on the domain after having done the query to the timing endpoing.
+Insead the adapter sets the build time parameter on the domain after having done the query to the timing endpoint.

 <p align="center">
     <img